 There are four disinfectant methods used to sanitize a greenhouse.

-- Bleach – Bleach is the most commonly used disinfectant and the cheapest.
+- Bleach– Bleach is the most commonly used disinfectant and the cheapest.
 The thing about bleach is that it loses its efficacy after two hours of dilution.
 Dilution is the means by which the bleach is used as a disinfectant.
 It is not used straight but mixed with water in the amount of one part bleach to nine parts water.
 Prior to disinfecting pots or flats with bleach, wash out any soil or organic matter first.

-- Hydrogen Dioxide – Hydrogen dioxide is another disinfectant that is available under brand names such as ZeroTol, OxiDate,a nd SaniDate.
+- Hydrogen Dioxide– Hydrogen dioxide is another disinfectant that is available under brand names such as ZeroTol, OxiDate, and SaniDate.
 It kills many types of bacteria on contact and is good for use on benches, pots, tools, etc. Like bleach, it will lose its efficacy after a while.
 The solution can be tested to see if it is still potent.
 If not, additional hydrogen dioxide needs to be added.

-- Quaternary Ammonium Chloride Salt – Unlike hydrogen dioxide or bleach, quaternary ammonium chloride salt does not lose its effectiveness.
+- Quaternary Ammonium Chloride Salt– Unlike hydrogen dioxide or bleach, quaternary ammonium chloride salt does not lose its effectiveness.
 It is suited for use on pots, flats, etc., but they should be cleansed of any planting medium or other organic material first.

 Keeping a Greenhouse Clean

 It’s a big job so once the greenhouse has been sanitized, turn over a new leaf and resolve to take some steps to minimize future clean up.
-Be sure to sanitize tools, container and equipment right after use.
+Be sure to sanitize tools, containers, and equipment right after use.

-Wash your hands prior to any contact with plants, equipment or soils.
+Wash your hands prior to any contact with plants, equipment, or soils.
 Wash gardening gloves.
 Have a pair of shoes or boots that are strictly for use in the greenhouse and nowhere else.
 Avoid bright colored clothing, specifically yellow or blue, that attracts insects which may follow you into the greenhouse.

 Keep weeds pulled both in containers and off the floor.
 Remove any diseased plants immediately.
 Keep hoses hung nozzle end up instead of draping along the ground.